What is ESOS?

 If your organisation qualifies for ESOS, an assessment will occur every four years.
 This is to audit the energy use of industrial processes, buildings and transport to correctly classify worthwhile energy saving measures.

 It is mandatory for recognised ESOS corporations to notify the Environment Agency when they have complied with their ESOS obligations – this is by a set deadline.
-Learn about the ESOS deadline now or read more about SECR, its impact on your business and how Ignite Energy can turn it into a positive driver for change.
+Learn about the ESOS Compliance Phase Two or read more about SECR, its impact on your business and how Ignite Energy can turn it into a positive driver for change.